tal3898/Hummus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Adding Sub Entity To Hummus
+Sometime the version of the data, is changed. sub entities are add, Fields are changed...
+And as a result, you will need to update the Hummus.

+To do so there are simple steps.
+If you only want to add fields, just enter the folder `src/jsonFormats/` , and open the relevant file (entity_version).
+**add the json of the sub entity to the right place.**
+Thats it  :)

+the sub entity is in the hummus, and can be sent.

+If you want to add data on the sub entity fields, like fields with timestamp, info message, is field required... do the following:

 ## Things to change before upload a new version in CTS

 1) Copy the directories globals, and jsonFormats